-- □ To choose the right type, we have to know how many types of lidars are available and the capabilities and limitations/issues of each type of lidar.
-This is why we have gone through all types of lidars in our class to give you a comprehensive overview.
+□ To choose the right type, we have to know how many types of lidars are available and the capabilities and limitations/issues of each type of lidar.
+This is why we have to go through all types of lidars in our class to give you a comprehensive overview.

-- ☐ The choice of lidar type is mainly driven by the measurement goals, available expertise, and available hardware.
+□ The choice of lidar type is mainly driven by the measurement goals, available expertise, and available hardware.

 - Conventional Mie and Rayleigh lidar

 - Pure Rotational Raman lidar

 - Vibrational-Rotational Raman lidar

-- ☐ Differential absorption lidar
+- Differential absorption lidar

-- ☐ Broadband resonance fluorescence lidar
+- Broadband resonance fluorescence lidar

-- □ Narrowband resonance-fluorescence Doppler lidar
+- Narrowband resonance-fluorescence Doppler lidar

 - Coherent Doppler lidar

-- ☐ Direct-detection Doppler lidar
+- Direct-detection Doppler lidar

-- ☐ High-spectral-resolution lidar
+- High-spectral-resolution lidar

-- ☐ Fluorescence lidar
+- □ Fluorescence lidar

-- Range-finder and Altimeter
+- Laser range-finder and laser altimeter